General Matter: Mission and technology

 General Matter is born out of the tech sector's as well as the government's effort to achieve more autonomy in nuclear fuel.
-Russia currently supplies about 35% of the United States' nuclear fuel, including nearly all of its HALEU, under a sanctions waiver set to expire in 2028.
+Russia currently supplies about 20% of the United States' nuclear fuel, including nearly all of its HALEU, under a sanctions waiver set to expire in 2028.
 This has prompted efforts to secure alternative sources.

 In the Letter of Intent submitted to the US Nuclear Regulatory Commission (NRC) on 2 December 2024, Nolan stated that, "General Matter has been awarded an Indefinite Delivery/Indefinite Quantity (IDIQ) contract by the Department of Energy’s Office of Nuclear Energy (DOE-NE) under Solicitation No. 89243223RNE000031 [...]
 "This award specifically supports the DOE-NE’s strategic objectives of securing a domestic supply chain of HALEU to support the continued development of advanced reactors and to strengthen US leadership in nuclear technology.
 As a DOE-NE HALEU IDIQ awardee, General Matter’s anticipated scope of responsibility under future task orders includes the enrichment, storage, and transportation of HALEU".

-The company’s operations focus exclusively on uranium enrichment — converting uranium hexafluoride (UF₆) into enriched uranium — while leaving mining, conversion, and fabrication to other suppliers.
+The company’s operations focus exclusively on uranium enrichment — converting uranium hexafluoride (UF_{6}) into enriched uranium — while leaving mining, conversion, and fabrication to other suppliers.
 The official website of General Matter states that, "Uranium hexafluoride molecules are separated based on the uranium isotope present.
 This refining process is used to increase the concentration of U-235 from it’s natural state (0.7%) to be useful for nuclear energy as LEU (3-5%), LEU+ (5-10%) or HALEU (10-20%).
 General Matter performs only this enrichment step."

 The firm describes its technology as "novel" and "scalable".
 Specific details about the company's enrichment process have not been publicly disclosed.
-Nolan said that, like SpaceX, the firm is "going back to first principles."
+Nolan said that, like SpaceX, the firm is "going back to first principles".

-It is noted by The Economist that General Matter faces a range of challenges, including competition with established players and developing a capital-intensive supply chain.
+It is noted by The Economist that General Matter faces a range of challenges, including competition with established players (Centrus Energy, Urenco, and Orano) and developing a capital-intensive supply chain.

 Critics of HALEU use argue that its high enrichment level poses a potential weapons risk and recommend capping enrichment at 10–12%.
 Nolan said his company will defer to regulators in determining the appropriate level.